Population Estimates for Missouri and Across the U.S.

 co=XXX parm spec with

 co=all to generate a report with tables and graphs for all counties within the state.)
+If you omit the co= parm specification you get a report for the state.
+For example, here is how you get a report for Missouri.

 - Access this report comparing postcensal and intercensal estimates at state and county levels for the decade 2000-2009.
 Good for getting a feel of how reliable the estimates were for that decade.
 This is actually a dynamic application that lets you choose your geography, years, and selected demographic characteristics.